METEO 3 Lesson 12 Images

 Text description of the Full-sized image image.

-The image is an aerial view of two damaged houses after a severe storm.
-The house on the left has a dark roof with large, white painted letters stating "ANDREW WAS HERE."
-Debris is strewn around the area, and there's significant damage to the roofs, with missing shingles and parts of the structure exposed.
-The surrounding yard is littered with broken pieces of wood and other materials.
-There is a white vehicle parked on a narrow path between the two houses, and part of the yard appears to be torn or disturbed.
+The image is an aerial view of two houses damaged by Hurricane Andrew.
+The house on the left has a dark roof with large white painted letters reading “ANDREW WAS HERE.”
+Debris is scattered throughout the area, and both houses show significant roof damage, including missing shingles and exposed structural sections.
+The surrounding yard is littered with broken wood and other materials.
+A white vehicle is parked on a narrow path between the two houses, and parts of the yard appear torn up or disturbed.

 damage from violent horizontal and vertical air motions in the eye wall